Survey of Information Encoding Techniques for DNA: Initial Approaches

-Subsequent work~\cite{portney} encodes information entirely different with the goal of avoiding sequencing to read the information back.
+Subsequent work~\cite{portney} encodes information entirely differently with the goal of avoiding sequencing to read the information back.
 They accomplish this by taking the binary information and encoding a $0$ with a subsequence that has a different weight than the subsequence for $1$.
-By doing so, the content of the encoded information can be decoded based on the weight of the subsequences, making it possible to, for example, use gel electrophoresis instead of sequencing.
+This allows the content of the encoded information to be decoded based on the weight of the subsequences, making it possible to, for example, use gel electrophoresis instead of sequencing.

 In more practical terms, the subsequences representing binary $0$'s and $1$'s are separated by restriction sites which allow to cut or separate the encoded information precisely.
-The entirety of encoded information is inserted into the genome of a bacteria, also flanked by restriction sites such that it can be cut out precisely.
+The entirety of encoded information is inserted into the genome of a bacteria, also flanked by restriction sites (defined subsequences of biological relevance) such that it can be cut out precisely.

-The approach uses 4 nucleotides to encode a $1$ and 8 nucleotides for a $0$.
-The encoding makes it difficult to assess information density as this will depend on the exact message encoded.
-In the experiment the message is 'MEMO' which they encode with 3-bit alphabet, thus requiring 60 nucleotides.
-The restriction sites, which are essential for the encoding, need an additional 50 nucleotides, resulting in a sequence of 110 nucleotides.
-The information density thus is 9.17 nucleotides per bit.
-This is comparatively high and is entirely due to the need for restriction sites.
+To facilitate decoding of the DNA oligonucleotides by electrophoresis, which identifies molecules by their masses, this approach uses 4 nucleotides to encode a $1$ and 8 nucleotides for a $0$.
+Information density thus depends on the exact message encoded.
+In the experiment the message 'MEMO' was encoded with a 3-bit alphabet---the payload of 12 bits (4 characters $\times$ 3 bits) was encoded in 60 nucleotides.
+The information density of the payload is, therefore, 0.2 b/nt.
+However, 50 additional nucleotides are required for restriction sites, which are essential for the encoding, resulting in a sequence of 110 nucleotides and the overall information density of 0.11 b/nt.
+This is very low and is mostly due to the need for restriction sites.

-No error detection and correction codes are incorporated in the encoding.
-No particular reference is made to biological constraints.
-However, given that only two different codons are needed --- one for $1$ and one for $0$ --- the respective subsequence can be chosen to (a) balance GC content and (b) avoid homopolymers.
+No error detection and correction codes are explicitly incorporated in the encoding; however, with decoding relying on the mass of subsequences, the encoding is resilient to substitutions of nucleotides (as this barely affects the mass of a subsequence) and may also be resilient to limited insertions or deletions (as there is a twofold difference in mass between the subsequences for $0$ and $1$).
+Although no particular reference is made to biological constraints, given the encoding uses a plasmid transfected into a host bacteria, care is needed to ensure that the sequences introduced do not disrupt cellular activity of the host.
+As only two different codewords are needed---one for $1$ and one for $0$---the respective subsequence can be chosen to (a) balance GC content and (b) avoid homopolymers.
 Regarding the former, even though the distribution of $1$'s and $0$'s may be uneven, as long as the GC content within the two subsequences is balanced, the GC content of the encoded sequence will be balanced as well.

 Having each subsequence representing a bit flanked by restriction sites limits the scalability of the approach as the number of bits that can be stored depends on the number of unique restriction sites available.
 At the same time, however, using restriction sites enables, albeit rather coincidental, random access to the data.